terra-campaigns/terraOdd/core-rules.md

 ## Attributes

 Each of the three **Attributes** are used in different circumstances.
-(See **Saves**, below.)
+(See **Saves**, below).

-- **Strength (STR)**: Used for saves requiring physical power, like lifting gates, bending bars, resisting poison, etc.
+- **Strength (STR)**: Used for saves requiring physical power, like lifting heavy things, bending and breaking, resisting poison, endurance, stamina etc.
-- **Dexterity (DEX)**: Used for saves requiring poise, speed, reflexes, wits, coolness, sneaking, balancing, etc.
+- **Dexterity (DEX)**: Used for saves requiring poise, speed, reflexes, wits, coolness, sneaking, balancing, using complex tech etc.
-- **Willpower (WIL)**: Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate spells, etc.
+- **Willpower (WIL)**: Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate unknown powers, dealing with heavy intellectual activities etc.

+**Attributes** are not universal descriptors.
+A character with a low STR is not necessarily hopelessly weak; they can still attempt to lift a heavy door or survive a deadly fight!
+Their risk is simply higher.

 ## Saves

-- A save is a roll to avoid negative outcomes from risky choices.
+A save is a roll to avoid negative outcomes from risky choices.
 Characters roll a d20 and compare the results to the appropriate attribute.
 If they roll equal to or under that attribute, they succeed.
 Otherwise, they fail.

-A 1 is always a success, and a 20 is always a failure.
+Many risks that call for a save bypass HP altogether.
+Communicate the risk clearly to your players if they have a chance to decide on a different course of action.

-- If two opponents are each trying to overcome the other, whoever is most at risk should save.
+If two opponents are each trying to overcome the other, both parties roll and the highest successful save wins.
-- If two characters need to take an action together, whoever is most at risk should save (usually the character with the lowest relevant Attribute).
+If two characters need to take an action together, whoever is most at risk should save (usually the character with the lowest relevant **Attribute**).

+### Task Resolution

+When a player attempts to do something such as pick a lock, drive a speeder, or hack a computer, three task resolution factors should be taken into consideration: training, tools, and time.

+- **If a player has all three:** training (inferred from background, a skill, etc.), appropriate tools (an item), and enough time (usually 10 mins), they will alway succeed.
+- **If a player is missing one of the above**, a Save might be appropriate, with a failed save resulting in a consequence, such as getting caught, breaking the tool, or not being able to solve the problem.
+- **If a player is missing two of the above**, it is usually impossible to resolve the task at hand, or the results of failing a Save could potentially be very dangerous.

+### Advantage & Disadvantage

+When a character has some sort of leverage or is at some sort of handicap, and a save is required, give them enhanced success or reduced failure for **Advantage** and mixed success or disastrous failure for **Disadvantage**.

+## Burdens

+- Characters have a total of ten **Burden** slots but can only carry four or five items comfortably without the help of bags, backpacks, horses, carts, etc.
+- Inventory is abstract, dependent only on the fiction as adjudicated by the Warden.
+- Anyone carrying **10 Burdens** is reduced to **0 HP**.
+A character cannot fill more than ten slots.

+### Burden Slots

+- Most items take up one slot unless otherwise indicated.
+- _Petty_ items do not take up any slots. _Bulky_ items take up two slots.
+- Each Fatigue you gain occupies one **Burden** slot.

 ## Healing & Recovery

 - Resting for a few moments and having a drink of water restores lost HP but may leave the party exposed.
-Bandages can stabilize a character that has taken critical damage.
+Bandages can stabilise a character that has taken critical damage.
 - Attribute loss (see **Critical Damage**) can usually be restored with a week's rest, facilitated by a healer or other appropriate source of expertise.
 - Some healing services are free, while magical or more expedient means of recovery may come at a cost.